CUSTOMS REGULATIONS

 CUSTOMS CLEARANCE

-1. Upon arrival into in Canada, you MUST report to Canada Customs.
-If you are arriving VIA Air, please check on the “Declaration Card” “I/We have unaccompanied goods”.
-You must advise Canada customs that you are importing unaccompanied goods.
-Failure to do so may result in the payment of taxes and duties on your shipment.
-At this time, you will be asked to present the documents listed below (Apart from the “Arrival Notice”).
-The Customs officer will stamp them and give you a receipt.
-You MUST keep this for the customs clearance process when the shipment arrives!
+Upon arrival in Canada, you MUST report to Canada Customs.
+If you are arriving by air, ensure you check “I/We have unaccompanied goods” on your Declaration Card.
+You must inform Canada Customs that you are importing unaccompanied goods.
+Failure to do so may result in additional taxes and duties on your shipment.
+At this stage, you will be asked to present the required documents (excluding the Arrival Notice).
+The Customs Officer will stamp these documents and provide you with a receipt, which you MUST retain for use during the shipment’s customs clearance process.

 Notes: